Skip to content

 • name must match ^[a-z0-9]+(-[a-z0-9]+)*$

-• Exactly one of trigger or schedule must be set
+• At most one of trigger or schedule may be set (neither = on-demand agent)

-• outputs is only valid when trigger is set
+• outputs is only valid when trigger or schedule is set

 • permission values must be "allow", "deny", or "ask"